-Together we will set clear and achievable goals for our work together, with acknowledgment of past and present experiences.
-I will guide you through using your natural strengths, supports, and new tools in managing symptoms of doubt and indecision, and celebrating growth and acceptance.
+Together we will set clear and achievable goals for our work together.
+With acknowledgment of past and present experiences, I will guide you through using your natural strengths, supports, and new skills in managing symptoms of doubt and indecision, and celebrating growth and acceptance.

 I received my Bachelor’s in Psychology from University of Iowa, where I focused on neurobiology, clinical psychology, and human development, from a trauma-informed orientation.
 Specifically, I am interested in how trauma impacts our brain development, the relationships we form, our decision-making, and even our day-to-day wellbeing.

 I received my Master’s in Clinical Mental Health Counseling from Roosevelt University.
-I completed specialized training in relational trauma, focusing on development, cultural implications, gender and sexuality, mind and body connections (such as the impacts of chronic stress, and “rewiring our brain”), and existential crises linked to trauma.
-For those seeking to deepen their sense of self and others through an extended therapeutic-relationship, I also have education and clinical experience with psychodynamic therapy.
+I completed specialized training in relational trauma, focusing on development, cultural implications, gender and sexuality, and connection to our somatic experiences.
+For those seeking to deepen their sense of self and others through an extended therapeutic-relationship, I also have educational and clinical experience with psychodynamic therapy.

-Volunteer and advocacy work also have a special place in my life.
-Recently, I volunteered with Career Transition Center of Chicago where I support clients in pursuing satisfying and meaningful careers.
+Recently, I volunteered with Career Transition Center of Chicago where I supported clients in pursuing satisfying and meaningful careers.
 Additionally, I earned a certificate as a domestic violence (DV) advocate with Pillars Community Health care.
 In this role, I supported victims of DV through education, empowerment, and inspiration.

 Anxiety and Depression